-You must be prepared to act decisively and with confidence, to help the client deal with the lender and the Courts.
+You must be prepared to act decisively and with confidence, to help the client deal with the lender and the courts.

-Firstly, of course, you must make a judgement about the client themselves particularly if they want to rent back after selling the property to you.
-For one reason or another, the fact is that they did not keep up payments on their mortgage.
-Therefore, you must ask yourself if they will pay the rent or whether they are trustworthy, should you need to make any payments upfront to stop the repossession - although this is not normally necessary unless the bailiffs are coming to evict them imminently!
+Firstly of course, you must make a judgement about the client themselves particularly if they want to rent back after selling the property to you.
+For one reason or another, the fact is that they did not keep up payments on their mortgage, so you must ask yourself if they will pay the rent or whether they are trustworthy, should you need to make any payments upfront to stop the repossession although this is not normally necessary unless the bailiffs are coming to evict them imminently!

 If things have progressed to a point where bailiffs are booked for the client's eviction and you do make any payments, you will need a legal agreement with the client that they will proceed with the sale of the property to yourself.
 Again, get a solicitor on board who understands these matters.
-It may be necessary to get the client to sign some form of emergency exchange document, which the solicitor can approve later.
+It may be necessary to get the client to sign some form of emergency exchange document, which the solicitor can later approve.

-In some repossession cases, you must be prepared to go to the Court with the client and help him to put his case to the judge to try to stop the repossession, which may involve paying money over at the Court and booking an emergency hearing, using an N244 form.
-The Court will accept in their consideration faxed letters from both the client's solicitor and yours explaining that you have agreed to buy the property quickly.
+You must be prepared in some repossession cases to go to the court with the client and help him to put his case to the judge to try to stop the repossession, which may involve paying money over at the courts and booking an emergency hearing, using an N244 form.
+The court will accept in their consideration faxed letters from both the client's solicitor and yours explaining that you have agreed to buy the property quickly.

-Sale and Rent Back
+Renting Back to the Vendor: Sale and Rent Back